PlatziDev/react-markdown/README.md

 # react-markdown
 React component to parse and render Platzi Flavored Markdown content

-This component made use of [@platzi/markdown](https://github.com/PlatziDev/markdown) to render a content using markdown in React.
+This component made use of [@platzi/markdown](https://github.com/PlatziDev/markdown) to render a content using markdown in a React application.

 ## Usage
 Install it with:

 ```bash
 npm i -S react @platzi/react-markdown
 ```

 Import it with:

 ```js
 import React from 'react';
 import Markdown from '@platzi/react-markdown';